George Montgomery (pathologist): Life

 In World War II he reached the rank of Brigadier in the Royal Army Medical Corps mainly serving in the Middle and Far East, in particular Burma.
 Returning to Glasgow after the war he was given a professorship, the St Mungo-Notman chair, at the University of Glasgow in 1948.

 In 1950 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Norman Davidson, Robert Garry, Alexander Murray Drennan and Charles Wynford Parsons.

 In 1954 he moved to the University of Edinburgh and remained there until his retirement in 1971.
+In 1956 he was elected a member of the Harveian Society of Edinburgh and served as President in 1975.
 In 1958 he was elected a member of the Aesculapian Club.

 He died in Edinburgh on 5 February 1993.